lyakoway/ai-data-pilot/README.md

 ## Known Limitations

-- **Prompt injection via documents.** The Knowledge Agent accepts arbitrary files; their contents enter the LLM context.
+- **Prompt injection via documents.** The Knowledge Agent accepts arbitrary files.
+Their contents enter the LLM context.
 No injection sanitization on the RAG side.
 SQL is covered by the guard (read-only + limits).
 - **Eval sets are small.** Routing and retrieval golden sets are author-written and do not replace the SQL headline (~85% normalized on GLM-4.6).
 Retrieval